yoonj4/LiquidHacksBot/docs/stats.md

 		@ lv 99 = x1.5
 		FighterProficiency% = 1 + .5(fighterProficiency / 100)

-		Training gives a range of 10 to 50 EXP
-		Match gives range of 500 - 1000 EXP, more exp when faced with similar opponent Smash Level
+		Training gives a range of 100 to 5000 EXP, EXP reward scales with Player Level Match gives range of 5000 - 10000 EXP, more exp when faced with similar opponent Smash Level

+		FighterProficiency LV 99 EXP = 1,000,000
+		PlayerLevel LV99 EXP = 5,000,000

 	OpponentKnowledge
 		How well do you know the opponent fighter's strengths and weaknesses?